alexkisielewicz/home-library-app/README.md

 ##  Frameworks, libraries & software used

-- [Coolors.co](https://coolors.co/) - was used to create colour palette.
+- [Coolors.co](https://coolors.co/) - was used to create colour palette for terminal display page.

-- [Font Awesome:](https://fontawesome.com/) - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+- [Font Awesome:](https://fontawesome.com/) - Font Awesome icons were used for social links in terminal display page.

 - [Git](https://git-scm.com/) - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

 - [GitHub](https://github.com/) - GitHub is used to store the project's code after being pushed from Git.

+- [Google Sheets API](https://developers.google.com/sheets/api) - was used to connect with the database made of the spreadsheet.

 - [Favicon.io](https://www.favicon.io) - tool used to create favicon.

-LUCID FLOWCHART
+- [LucidChart](https://www.lucidchart.com/pages) - was used to create flow diagram.

+- [PyCharm](https://www.jetbrains.com/pycharm/) - Python IDE used to write the app.

 #    Testing

 ##   Accessibility